Ben Christo: Diamond Black

 In 2016, Christo established dark-rock quartet, Diamond Black, with Finnish singer J.I.
 Turunen and Finnish producer Jaani Peuhu (Swallow the Sun, Lord of the Lost), with artist & bassist Adam Lightspeed joining shortly after to help create the band's identity.
-Renowned drummer Jan-Vincent Velazco (Pendragon) was recruited soon after, completing the group.
+Drummer Jan-Vincent Velazco (Pendragon) was recruited soon after, completing the group.
 The debut single was released on 20 October 2017 and received public praise from Metal Hammer, W.A.S.P. and Deathstars, with Piggy D of Rob Zombie and Mark Thwaite of The Mission sharing the video on their social media.
 Sony Pictures Television channel Scuzz set the track on rotation and Bass Guitar Magazine ran a feature on the band.
 On 12 December, a limited-edition physical copy of the single was released from the band's website, selling out in 2 hours, which included Christo's hand-written lyrics as part of the CD package.
 In March 2018, Diamond Black toured the UK as sole support to Cellar Darling, to positive feedback from public and press.
 Soon after, the sophomore single, Ghost in the Glass was released, gaining public acclaim from Therapy?'s Michael McKeegan and scoring the band rotation on one of Spotify's new music playlists, seeing the band's Spotify plays shoot to 70K+ in a number of days.
 In June 2019, the band signed to Cargo Records, and with first release with the label, The Scarlet, publicly hailed by Michael Rainbow of The Birthday massacre and with the promotional video clip winning first place in both the New York Cinematography Awards and Paris International Music Awards.
 This activity caught the attention of live booker, United Talent Agency, who signed the band, leading to a support slot to Finnish rockers The 69 Eyes.
 In June 2020, during worldwide lockdown, the band released single If You Kill My Demons.
 In August 2022, it was announced that the band would move forward as a three-piece, with Christo adopting lead vocal duties, with a UK tour supporting Esprit D'Air scheduled for February 2023.

+The band released single Though the Misery on Cargo, which Jyrki 69 lauded as "Goth AOR...
+DB are creating a new scene!" and was featured in Sonic Seducer.
+Summer 2023 UK dates followed with Lord of the Lost and in spring 2024, Diamond Black embarked on another tour with Esprit D'Air, this time expanding into mainland Europe.

+June 30th saw the band perform at Hellfest, with dates either side in France and Belgium.
+The set featured a cameo by Neonfly guitarist Freddy Thunder.

+Further singles followed in late 2024 and early 2025: In Venom, featuring Lord of the Lost's Chris Harms and Dark Anthems, with the latter receiving public acclaim from members of Jesus Jones, Boysetsfire, Strung Out and The Wildhearts.
+Dark Anthems reached number 4 in the German Alternative Singles Charts.